HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <li>Country of Birth source</li>
 <li>Place of Birth</li></td>
 <td>ZAT2364</td>
-<td>All identity information is displayed for the patient.
+<td>Output: All identity information is displayed for the patient.
 The patient:
 <li>Is alive</li>
 <li>Has 4 names - no name use + preferred = true, no name use + preferred = false, one ‘baby of’, one maiden</li>
 <li>The preferred name should have all name parts populated</li>